mdm223/pyhon-keylogger/README.md

 Please note, this keylogger is for educational purposes only.
 No contributors, major or minor, are to fault for any actions done by this program.

+YOU MUST HAVE PYTHON INSTALLED IN ORDER FOR THE INSTALATION TO BE SUCCESFULL

 INSTALATION TUTORIAL:

 ====== CONFIGURATION ======